Sulfoxone

 Sulfoxone or aldesulfone sodium is an anti-leprosy drug.
 It is also known as diasone.
+Diasone is mentioned as an anti-leprosy drug in the 1961 movie "The Devil At 4 O'clock".
 Sulfoxone sodium was introduced in Japan in 1948.
 Ernest Muir introduced it to Western use while serving as superintendent of the Chacachacare Leprosarium on Trinidad in the Caribbean.